Erismar Rodrigues Moreira: Criminal career

 In April 2004 Luciano Barbosa, the Amigos dos Amigos boss, was killed by police, and Moreira took his place, controlling cocaine-packing and selling.
 He gained the nickname Bem-Te-Vi.
 Moreira was known for his extravagant lifestyle.
 He often carried around guns needlessly and had several girlfriends.
 His band and himself had several gold plated pistols and assault rifles.
 His large gang had a complete hierarchy of various layers including bodyguards, security guards, contention keepers, soldiers, pushers, and watchguards.

-Always very ruthless, anyone crossing certain understood laws of the shantytowns or most certainly an undercover policeman caught by this gang would be brought to end by one choice from a number of possible gruesome deaths.
-The parallel power that dominates the favelas brings cops to one particularly popular execution within the underworld's street justice called the "micro-ondas" (micro-wave), which carbonises a body inside a flaming, gas-soaked stand of tires.

 Moreira was alleged to have connections with prominent Brazilian soccer players (for example Júlio César, former Inter Milan goalkeeper), musicians and actors.

 Moreira also gained the respect of the Rocinha populace by hosting expensive parties and defending the community.
-Moreira was killed by Police in Operation Trojan early in the morning of October 29, 2005.
+Moreira was killed by police in Operation Trojan early in the morning of October 29, 2005.
 Moreira was succeeded by his cousin, Orlando Jose Rodrigues, but was executed three days later by Antônio Francisco Bonfim Lopes and replaced by an unknown figure solely known as "Roca".